benraduk/MuseTalk/face-enhancers/README.md

 The API is nearly identical, making migration seamless!

+## 📝 **Expected ONNX Warnings**

+When loading GPEN-BFR, you may see ONNX Runtime warnings about "graph inputs" and "const folding".
+These are **completely harmless** optimization notices from the model itself and don't affect functionality or quality.
+They indicate that the model could be re-exported for slightly better performance, but this is not necessary for normal use.

 ## 📚 **Additional Resources**

 - [FaceFusion Project](https://github.com/facefusion/facefusion) - Source of GPEN-BFR models